fdev31/dotfiles/README.md

 For the complete list, refer to [keybindings.conf](https://github.com/fdev31/dotfiles/blob/main/home/.config/hypr/sources/keybindings.conf)

+Using AZERTY layout, you may want to change the `q a m , w z` keys bindings and some others to make it more comfortable.

 ### Zsh

 - End a command with '**' to complete every file below the path under cursor